go101/golds/README.md

 Only a code snapshot is analyzed.
 When code changes, a new analyzation is needed from scratch.

 Testing packages are excluded currently.

-Code examples in docs are not shown currently.

 ### Analyzation Cases